mhemeryck/mhemeryck.github.io/_posts/2021-07-13-home_automation_cabinet.md

 Also, since the wire diameter is much lower, the screw connectors can just be used directly to terminate multiple wires and effectively provide electrical parallel connections.
 Since each of the green screw connectors could have up to 4 signal wire connections and 1 ground level, I did use 4-wire SVV cable to connect them to terminal clamps higher up in the cabinet.
 Note that I also did use my color coding again here (red / yellow / blue / white).

+# Conclusion

+I started this post with some scary pictures of electrical wiring spaghetti.

+However, it turns out that with proper planning, schematics and some determination, it was actually quite doable to wire the full cabinet together.
+Terminal blocks also help a lot in this process: it makes it easier to visually separate everything, removes the need to do all of the wiring in the beginning and enables rewiring at some later point in time.

+Finally, I did also discuss for both the input / output examples (push buttons / relays) how to wire them up to their respective unipi neuron units.

+[^1]: DALI is a bus system for digital light control.
+In theory, you could do full light control with DALI only (removing the need for relay-based control), but this means all of your light fixtures need to be DALI-aware.
+[^2]: not quite visible, but a similar connection can be made for the other wire (blue, neutral)

+[home automation overview post]: {% post_url 2021-06-15-home_automation_why %}
+[cabinet-wip]: /assets/2021-07-13/cabinet-wip.jpg
+[cabinet-clamps]: /assets/2021-07-13/cabinet-clamps.jpg
+[cabinet-clamps-svv]: /assets/2021-07-13/cabinet-clamps-svv.jpg
+[cabinet-unipi]: /assets/2021-07-13/cabinet-unipi.jpg
+[cabinet-unipi-di]: /assets/2021-07-13/cabinet-unipi-di.jpg
+[unipi relay outputs img]: https://kb.unipi.technology/_media/en:hw:010_connection_of_io.png
+[unipi digital inputs img]: https://kb.unipi.technology/_media/en:hw:001_connection_of_io.png
+[wago rail-mount terminal blocks]: https://www.wago.com/global/electrical-interconnections/discover-rail-mount-terminal-blocks
+[unipi relay outputs KB]: https://kb.unipi.technology/en:hw:02-neuron:description-of-io:03-description-of-ro
+[unipi digital input KB]: https://kb.unipi.technology/en:hw:02-neuron:description-of-io:01-description-of-di